KsenijaKovalenka/ksenijakovalenka.github.io/index.md

 ## About

 I am **Ksenija Kovalenka**, a PhD student at **the University of Manchester**.
 Throughout my studies, I have developed a strong interest in quantum theory as something completely unfamiliar to my intuition and therefore extremely compelling.
-I have a passion for quantum computation and machine learning, which by the nature of their novelty and intrinsic distinctiveness from other common computation methods are opening unexpected approaches to modern problems.
-My current work on [_'Modelling Quantum Lattices Using a Combination of Deep Learning and Quantum Computing Methods'_](./qnn-page.html) provides me with great experience and skillset allowing me to progress effectively in my fields of interest.
+My current work focuses on the relation between [topology and disorder](./fractals.html) in two-dimensional lattices.
+I am exploring many-body properties of the multi-fractal states of electronic systems at the critical point of the phase transition.
+I also have a passion for quantum computation and machine learning, which by the nature of their novelty and intrinsic distinctiveness from other common computation methods are opening unexpected approaches to modern problems.
+My Master's work on [_'Modelling Quantum Lattices Using a Combination of Deep Learning and Quantum Computing Methods'_](./qnn-page.html) provides me with great experience and skillset allowing me to progress effectively in my fields of interest.
 This page is a portfolio showcasing my programming projects and other recent work.
-You can also access my CV [_here_](files/CV2.pdf).
+You can also have a look at the latest [ hackathon ](https://devpost.com/software/space-trash) project I completed with the computer science society at the University of Manchester, or access my CV [_here_](files/CV2.pdf).

 ## Quantum Lattices